aleynaalemdar/C_Practices/README.md

 # C_Practices

-:computer: You can find my practices with C language.
+:computer: Welcome to my C_Practices repository!
+Here you will find a collection of my exercises in the C programming language.